tsirysndr/atradio.fm/cli/README.md

-atradio login --oauth         # sign in via the browser (OAuth) atradio whoami                # show the signed-in account atradio logout atradio service install       # Linux: run the headless daemon as a systemd user service
+atradio login --oauth         # sign in via the browser (OAuth) atradio whoami                # show the signed-in account atradio logout atradio push                  # upload your local EQ/DSP settings to your PDS atradio pull                  # download your EQ/DSP settings from your PDS atradio service install       # Linux: run the headless daemon as a systemd user service
 ```